-3.3.4 Using the response to question BB1 as the base for responding, question BB2 requires data about the number of clients to which enhanced customer due diligence (CDD) measures have been applied.
+3.3.4 Using the response to question AB1 as the base for responding, question AB2 requires data about the number of clients to which enhanced customer due diligence (CDD) measures have been applied.

-3.3.5 For example, using the example laid out in 3.2.3, if 3 of the 10 clients that are reported as "Individuals - Jersey" have been subject to enhanced CDD measures then respond "3".
+3.3.5 For example, using the example laid out in 3.2.3, if 3 of the 10 clients that are reported as "individuals - Jersey" have been subject to enhanced CDD measures then respond "3".

 3.3.6 Enhanced due diligence data in your workbooks should be provided in line with the requirements of the MLO.
-If enhanced due diligence is undertaken as standard on non-Jersey customers then all customers where standard CDD checks are applied should be reported as having been subject to enhanced due diligence.
+If enhanced due diligence is undertaken as standard on non-Jersey clients then all clients where standard CDD checks are applied should be reported as having been subject to enhanced due diligence.
 The data needs to accurately reflect the application of enhanced due diligence as defined in the MLO.
-If there is a significant difference between the number of customers who have enhanced due diligence applied to them and the number of non-Jersey-based customers, then please be ready to explain the difference.
+If there is a significant difference between the number of clients who have enhanced due diligence applied to them and the number of non- Jersey-based clients, then please be ready to explain the difference.

-3.3.7 If an accountant has no clients which have been subject to enhanced CDD measures then insert "0" in each blue box.
+3.3.7 If a law firm has no clients which have been subject to enhanced CDD measures then insert "0" in each orange box.

-BB3 Number that present higher risk of ML/TF:
+AB3 Number that present higher risk of ML/TF: